Solid State (Jonathan Coulton album): Recording

-Mastered by Dave Cooley at Elysian Masters

 Release

 The album was released on April 28, available as digital download, on double vinyl and CD.
 The album's first single, "All This Time", was released on February 28.

 Graphic novel

 On April 28, along with the album itself, Coulton released a graphic novel, written by Matt Fraction and illustrated by Albert Monteys.
 The graphic novel is meant to follow the same story as the album, but further fleshed out.

 Live performances

 The album premiered on the 2015 JoCo Cruise, when Coulton played early recordings of the songs "All This Time" and "Don't Feed the Trolls".

 On the 2016 Cruise, Coulton played "Brave", "Square Things", "All This Time" and "Your Tattoo", all live, with fellow singer-songwriter and friend Aimee Mann.

 On the 2017 Cruise, Coulton performed two more songs for the first time, "Pictures of Cats" and "Ordinary Man".
 This was also the first time he played "Don't Feed the Trolls" live, as he only played a recording during 2015.

 In addition, he performed songs from Solid State as part of his opening act for Aimee Mann's 2017–‘18 tours for her album Mental Illness for which he had co-written three songs in addition to providing backing vocals and instrumentation.
 Advance copies of the album were available on both vinyl and CD during the main 2017 tour, along with the accompanying graphic novel and T-shirts.